First Aid Kit

 The lawsuit’s specifics — patients calling lots of docs and sometimes failing to find even one that takes their Ambetter insurance — didn’t surprise Simon.

 Researchers see these situations — sometimes called ghost networks — a lot.
-Simon says ghost networks aren’t a pervasive problem in the majority of plans,
+Simon says ghost networks aren’t a pervasive problem in the majority of plans,1 but in a substantial minority, they are.

 Simon doesn’t have data showing Ambetter plans are over-represented in that minority, but he says it wouldn’t surprise him if they were.